 You may know that Medicare is a provides lower-cost healthcare for beneficiaries.
 But do you know what it takes to gain Medicare eligibility in Florida?
 It can be confusing, but we’re here with simple answers.

-But if you are ready to shop online now, you can get started comparing Medicare plans by getting your free FitScore® from HealthMarkets.
+But if you are ready to shop online now, you can get started comparing Medicare plans by getting your FitScore® from HealthMarkets.

 Who Qualifies for Medicare in Florida?